Against the Odds

 Joe Milton

-Joe Milton’s journey, beginning with a Kindertransport passage to England, took an unexpected turn when he was interned as an “enemy alien” and deported to a distant prison camp.
+Joe Milton’s incredible journey—beginning with his solo passage to England as a 15-year-old refugee—took an unexpected turn when he was interned as an “enemy alien” and deported to a distant prison camp halfway around the globe.

-Joe’s odyssey culminaed in his return to Europe as part of the Allied war effort and his role in pursuing Nazi perpetrators.
+His odyssey changed course again with his return to Europe as part of the Allied war effort and culminated in the Normandy landings and the successful pursuit of key Nazi perpetrators.

 Rose Minc

-Rose Minc survived through the extraordinary bravery and kindness of those later recognized as Righteous Among the Nations, families who risked their own lives to shelter her.
+For years and through multiple strategic efforts, Rose survived through the extraordinary bravery and kindness of those later recognized as Righteous Among the Nations, families who risked their own lives to shelter and hide Jews.

 Vera Milton

-She survived by inhabiting a fragile, constructed normalcy under the protection of an “ordinary” family whose quiet courage proved extraordinary.
+Vera’s mother was interned in an Italian concentration camp while she was spared the same fate by inhabiting a fragile, constructed normalcy under the protection of a local butcher’s family, whose quiet courage proved extraordinary.

 Post-War